Roslan-13/Pet-Care/README.md

 ## Your All-in-One Pet Wellness Solution

 **PetCare Companion** is an innovative mobile application designed to revolutionize the way pet owners care for their furry friends.
-With a focus on holistic pet care, this app serves as a comprehensive tool for managing all aspects of your pet's well-being.
+With a holistic approach to pet care, this app serves as a comprehensive platform for managing all aspects of your pet's health, nutrition, exercise, and social life.

 ### 🎯 Target Audience
 - Pet owners of all ages.